bitovi/academy/src/rxjs/10-show-paying.md

 ## What you need to know

 This is a tricky problem.
-A promise has state (if it's pending or resolved).
+A promise has state (if it’s pending or resolved).
 We need to convert this state to observables.
 The pattern is to map the promises to an observable of observables and then _flatten_ that observable with `mergeAll`.